-Stokley Standiford Churchill Carmichael was born in Trinidad, his family (parents and four sisters) moved to New York City when he was a child.
+Stokley Standiford Churchill Carmichael was born in Trinidad.
+His family (parents and four sisters) moved to New York City when he was a child.
 His mother, Mabel F. Carmichael, was a stewardess for a steamship line, and his father, Adolphus, was a carpenter who also worked as a taxi driver.
 The Carmichael family eventually left Harlem to live in Morris Park in the East Bronx, where Carmichael graduated with honors from the Bronx High School of Science, a specialized public high school for gifted students.
 He went on to attend Howard University in Washington, D.C.
 He rejected scholarship offers from several white universities and graduated with a degree in philosophy in 1964.

 Carmichael became chairman of SNCC in 1966, taking over from John Lewis.
 A few weeks after Carmichael took office, James Meredith was shot by a sniper during his solitary "March Against Fear," and Carmichael continued the march.
-It was during this march, in June 1966, that Carmichael was arrested for the 27th time in his civil rights career.
+During this march, in June 1966, Carmichael was arrested for the 27th time in his civil rights career.
 Upon his release, he gave his first "Black Power" speech, using the phrase to urge black pride and socio-economic independence.
 Although Black Power was not a new concept, Carmichael brought it into the spotlight and made it a rallying cry for young African Americans.
 He urged "black people in this country to unite, to recognize their heritage, and to build a sense of community," although some within the movement were alarmed and critical of this change.

 In 1966, Carmichael journeyed to Lowndes County, AL, where he brought together the county's Black residents to form the Lowndes County Freedom Organization (LCFO).
-The organization was an effort to form a political party that would bring Blacks of Lowndes who were a majority in the county, but held no elected offices and were locked out of local politics and into power.
+The organization was an effort to form a political party that would bring Blacks of Lowndes who were a majority in the county but held no elected offices and were locked out of local politics and into power.
 The organization chose a Black panther as its emblem, ostensibly in response to the Alabama Democratic Party's use of a White Rooster.
-While he was in Lowndes, the number of registered Black voters rose from 70 to 2,600; 300 more than the number of registered white voters.
-Soon after he became the "Honorary Prime Minister" of the Black Panther Party.
+While he was in Lowndes, the number of registered Black voters rose from 70 to 2,600, 300 more than the number of registered white voters soon after he became the "Honorary Prime Minister" of the Black Panther Party.

 In 1967, Carmichael stepped down as chairman of SNCC and was replaced by H. Rap Brown.
-The group was organized to manage by consensus but SNCC members were affronted by Carmichael's celebrity status and his habit of making policy announcements before the group had agreed to them.
+The group was organized to manage by consensus.
+Still, SNCC members were affronted by Carmichael's celebrity status and habit of making policy announcements before the group agreed to them.
 That same year, Carmichael wrote the book "Black Power" with Charles V. Hamilton and became a strong critic of the Vietnam War.
 After his expulsion from the SNCC, Carmichael became more clearly identified with the Black Panther Party and more of a speaker than an organizer, traveling throughout the country and internationally advocating for his vision of "Black Power."

-In 1969, he and his wife, the South African singer Miriam Makeba, moved to Guinea Conakry where he became an aide to Guinean prime minister Ahmed Sékou Touré and the student of exiled Ghanaian President Kwame Nkrumah.
+In 1969, he and his wife, the South African singer Miriam Makeba, moved to Guinea Conakry, where he became an aide to Guinean prime minister Ahmed Sékou Touré and the student of exiled Ghanaian President Kwame Nkrumah.
 Makeba was appointed Guinea's official delegate to the United Nations.
 Three months after his arrival in Africa, in July of 1969, he published a formal rejection of the Black Panthers, condemning the Panthers for not being separatist enough and their "dogmatic party line favoring alliances with white radicals.”